jasonashworth001/WikiChi-js/directories/venues/the-burlington.md

 ## Address

-2239 S. Michigan Avenue, Chicago, IL 60616
+3425 W. Fullerton Avenue, Chicago, IL 60647

 ## Overview

-Live music can be held any night of the week.
+Live music and/or DJs up to 7 nights a week.

 ## Capacity